KD milestones

 1837

-The steamship "Herzog von Nassau" and its sister ship "Erbgrossherzogin von Hessen" were the first ships owned by the new company, which were launched in 1837.
+The steamships "Herzog von Nassau" and its sister ship "Erbgrossherzogin von Hessen" are the first ships owned by the new company, launched in 1837.

 1837